siemens/ix/packages/documentation/docs/controls/buttons/_button_styleguide.md

 ## Behavior in context
 - **Interaction:** Buttons can be triggered by pressing anywhere within the button container.
 When buttons are focused, they can be triggered by pressing `Space`.
 - **Text truncation:** Button labels are not truncated.
 All text on buttons is one line only.
-- **Ellipsis (…):** We use ellipsis on the button label when the action requires further user input.
-Confirmation dialogs are excluded from this.
-For example, a button "Connect to…" might open a modal with a list of connection targets from which the user selects one.
+- **Ellipsis (…):** Ellipsis can be used to indicate that an action requires further input or choice from the user, such as "Save as…" which opens a further list of file types to choose from.
+Ellipses is typically not used for actions with a subsequent confirmation dialog.
 - **Alignment:** Buttons can be left-justified or right-justified or fully span a container’s width.
 - **Cluster buttons:** Buttons can be clustered in groups based on their relationship.
 A cluster can contain a mixture of buttons, e.g. a combination of a primary button with two primary ghost buttons.
 We recommend a minimum distance of `0.5rem` between adjacent buttons, and we typically cluster buttons if actions/functions are related but not excluding each other.
 Otherwise, consider using a `button group`.
-- **Button width:** The button width depends on its content.
-In addition, buttons have a default minimum width of 5rem to layout common combinations such as "OK" and "Cancel" in a harmonic way with equal widths.
+- **Button width:** Button width depends on its content.
+In addition, buttons have a default minimum width of 5rem to lay out common combinations such as "OK" and "Cancel" more harmoniously with equal widths.
 The minimum width is customizable to accommodate other combinations.

 ## States